theoladune/AIVC-Seminar/text/script.md

 ---

-These pre-trained models have the exact same architecture
+These pre-trained models have the same architecture

 ---